How we administer information about you on this site and what we do with your data

 For donations paid with bitcoins, we are not yet capable of pledged donations.
 This means that donations with bitcoins will be handled like direct donations and will be transfered to the group of organizers organizing the specific campaigns.
 All refunds will be in current prizes, and firefund.net, firefund.org, firefund.com or the FAKKEL Foundation cannot be held responsible for any value fluctuations.

 v.1.3 september 2016 by the FAKKEL Foundation & FIREFUND.

 How we earn money, how we spend money, and how we make the organization run on a daily basis

 The costs related to FIREFUND

 This is a non-profit website, which means that we do not wish to hand out any surplus to investors who do nothing more than sit around and wait to get rich off your hard work.
-The use of the site is free, and no one will expect to earn money off your project.
+The use of the site is free, and no one will profit from your project.
 However, costs related to completing a crowdfunding campaign must be provided by the ones fundraising.
 Regardless, FIREFUND does have some expenses connected to the running of the site.
 Among these are securing that servers are running, that payments go through and that the website stays secure.
 Thus it is possible for supporters to allow that a percentage of their donations go to FIREFUND to help us cover these costs.

 FIREFUND does not require a fixed administration fee, and we will do our best to keep the site running regardless of our budget, but we still encourage everyone donating to campaigns to keep our expenses that we mentioned in mind and hope you will help secure the continuity of this platform.
 If we should find ourselves in the situation where we generate a surplus, it will be reinvsted in FIREFUND or other progressive initiatives that supports the general purpose of this project.